landlab.data_record.data_record

 get_data(time=None, item_id=None, data_variable=None)[source]

-Get the value of a variable at a model time and/or for an item.
+Return values of a variable at a given time and/or for selected items.

 Parameters:

-• data_variable (string) – The label of the variable to get.
+• data_variable (str) – Name of the variable to retrieve.

 Returns: